courselab/snaskii21/README.md

 	WASD/HJKL/ARROWS to control the snake
 	+ to increase the game speed
 	- to decrease the game speed
-	Q to quit the game/skip the loading animation
+	Q to quit the game
+	space to skip the loading animation
 	R at game over screen to restart the game

 ## Contributing